Chiostygi/CS350/README.md

 # CS350
-This repository is created for homeworks of CS350 - Operating Systems.
+This repository is created for homeworks of CS350 - Operating Systems(Spring 2021/22)